tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

 Gamma correction is also provided.
 Global gamma can be controlled on the command line.
 Each red, green, and blue color channel also has its own gamma correction to help improve color balance.
-In practice gamma of about 2.2 produces generally good results. red, green, and blue gamma are multiplied against base gamma for each color channel so for color-balanced panels, these should all be set to 1 as #define in the header files.
+In practice gamma of about 2.2 produces generally good results. red, green, and blue gamma are multiplied against base gamma for each color channel.
+For factory color-balanced panels (very common), these should all be set to 1 as #define in include/rpihub75.h (default).

 Linear color correction is also provided.
 You can linearly add + or - red, green and blue to the color channels by adjusting these values in the scene controls.
-This will effect the generated BCM data that is mapped on every frame.
+This will affect the generated BCM data that is mapped on every frame.

 No hardware clocks are required for operation so you can run the code with only group gpio privileges.
 Operation is mostly flicker-free, however, you should see the improved response by running with nice -n -20